 - 1. This chart pack aggregates the results of the SVB exercise for internal models used by both HDPs and LDPs across a sample of EU institutions.
-The reference date for the data is 31 December 2019.
-This is the first year that almost all IRB exposures are covered by the exercise, with the addition of non-mortgage retail exposures, including retail revolving exposures. - 2.
+The reference date for the data is 31 December 2020. - 2.
 The main objectives of this report are to (i) provide an overview of RWA variability and the drivers of differences; (ii) summarise the latest results of the supervisory assessment of the quality of internal approaches in use; and (iii) provide evidence to policymakers for future activities relating to RWA differences. - 3.
-The data collection is based on technical standards specifically designed for annual SVB exercises and covers different breakdowns of portfolios by, for instance, country, type of collateral, loan-to-value ratio and sector to help to understand the impact of these factors on the different key risk drivers such as PD, LGD, CCF and RW estimates. - 4.
-The chart pack is organised as follows: - The first section gives a general description and the main statistics on the data collected. - The second section contains a quantitative analysis of the variability of the collected data, replicating the three analyses conducted in the previous reports: starting from a high-level analysis with a top-down approach to the whole portfolio, before moving to a deeper analysis with the common counterparties analysis for LDPs and the outturn analysis for HDPs.
-The results are compared with those of the previous reports in each of the subsections. - The third section contains the qualitative analysis that has been performed on the institutions' IRB models, i.e. the results from the CA assessments.
+The data collection is based on technical standards specifically designed for annual SVB exercises and covers different breakdowns of portfolios by, for instance, country, type of collateral, loanto-value ratio and sector to help to understand the impact of these factors on the different key risk drivers such as PD, LGD, CCF and RW estimates. - 4.
+The chart pack is organised as follows: - The first section gives a general description and the main statistics on the data collected. - The second section contains a quantitative analysis of the variability of the collected data, replicating the three analyses conducted in the previous reports: starting from a high-level analysis with a top-down approach to the whole portfolio, before moving to a deeper analysis with the common counterparties analysis for LDPs and the outturn analysis for HDPs. - The third section contains the qualitative analysis that has been performed on the institutions' IRB models, i.e. the results from the CA assessments.